kumahq/kuma-website/docs/docs/dev/policies/proxy-template.md

           match: # optional: if absent, all listeners will be patched
             name: test-listener # optional: if absent, all listeners regardless of name will be patched
             origin: inbound # optional: if absent, all listeners regardless of its origin will be patched
+            tags: # optional: if absent, all listeners are matched kuma.io/service: backend
           value: | # you can specify only part of listener definition that will be merged into existing listener
             continueOnListenerFiltersTimeout: true
       - listener: